Avishka-Perera/ITKExplore/ReadMe.md

 ### `DataObject::UpdateOutputInformation()`

 -   Information is metadata of the DataObject (origin, spacing, and LargestPossibleRegion…)
--   Updates the information in dataobjects
+-   Updates the information in data objects
 -   Also verifies parameters are valid and consistent
 -   Invokes `ProcessObject::GenerateOutputInformation()`

 ### `DataObject::PropagateRequestedRegion()`

--   Configuring the filter’s input and output process object’s to the correct size (setting BufferRegion)
+-   Configuring the filter’s input and output process objects to the correct size (setting BufferRegion)
--   Invokes `DataObject::PropagateRequestedRegion()` that can be overloaded
+-   Invokes `DataObject::PropagateRequestedRegion`()` which can be overloaded

 ## `DataObject::UpdateOutputData()`

 -   Compares modified time, pipeline time, release data flag, and valid requested region
--   If regeneration is required, delegates the task to `ProcessObject::UpdateOutputData()`
+-   If regeneration is required, delegate the task to `ProcessObject::UpdateOutputData()`
     -   Internally invokes `GenerateData()` that can be overloaded

 ## Creating a filter